Also, a setting aside of goals that I had for myself- to make sure that they were God’s dreams and not just mine.

 Since I’ve discovered this way of living though, I’m finding my tolerance for grinding is GONE.

 It’s as if I have traded that old “grind life” bike in for a Holy-Spirit-powered one, and whenever I allow my battery to die 🪫(whenever I forget to take adequate time to recharge 🔋 in Him)— I’m just 𝒹ℴ𝓃ℯ.
 And I feel it 𝒾𝓂𝓂ℯ𝒹𝒾𝒶𝓉ℯ𝓁𝓎, because I don’t even have that old grind power left in me.
+I only run on grace these days.

 I felt every bit of the way home on that bike ride a few weeks ago.